project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/9-selecting-fruit-tree-varieties-for-climate-resilience-with-pierre-barbieux.md

 ---
-title: #9 Selecting fruit tree varieties for climate resilience with Pierre Barbieux
+title: 9 Selecting Fruit Tree Varieties For Climate Resilience With Pierre Barbieux
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-11-10)